IntersectMBO/osc-documentation/open-source-committee/about/paid-open-source-model-posm/bug-bounty-program.md

 1. Acknowledgment – Initial confirmation of submission within 24 hours.
 2. Triage and Reproduction – The Security Council attempts to reproduce the issue within 3-7 days, depending on complexity.
-3. Severity Classification – The issue is categorized based on impact (Critical, High, Medium, Low).
+3. Severity Classification – The issue is assigned a CVSS Score and categorized.
 4. Fix Deployment Planning – The Security Council coordinates with developers to determine a remediation timeline.
 5. Researcher Notification – The submitter is informed of classification and next steps.